JackOfFates/SocketJack/README.md

-## Send another client on the server an object `WITHOUT` extra code or exposing their IP address.
+### Send another client on the server an object `WITHOUT` extra code or exposing their IP address.

-*PeerRedirect can be canceled on the server inside the `TcpServer.OnReceive` by setting `e.CancelPeerRedirect` to `True`.*
+*PeerRedirect can be canceled on the server from the `TcpServer.OnReceive` event by setting `e.CancelPeerRedirect` to `True`.*
 ```cs

 TcpClient.Send(PeerIdentification, Object)